loppy1243/cmse401-git/homework/HW4/README.md

 # Major Lesson Learned
-Excessive text processing leads to an awful and crippled implementation of a relational database written in AWK and taped together with shell scripting.
+Excessive text processing of timing data leads to an awful and crippled implementation of a relational database written in AWK and taped together with shell scripting.
 I would have had a much better time with this timing data if I had realized this, but hindsight is 20/20 and foresight is often non-existent.

 # Branches and Tags
 You'll notice there are a couple of different git branches and tags; I planned on giving the